daveabrock/daveabrock.github.io/_posts/2023-04-23-compress-images-in-github-using-imgbot.markdown

 ---
 date: "2020-04-23"
-title: "Optimize Images in GitHub Using ImgBot"
+title: "Compress Images in GitHub Using ImgBot"
 layout: post
 ---